 - Do not increase feed in anticipation of increased work

 - On rest days reduce cereal based feeds by half from the evening before to the evening after

 - Maintain electrolyte balance

-Maintain electrolyte balance in the diet either by providing a salt lick for horses in light work or by feeding a specialist electrolyte supplement or a combination of table salt and Lo-salt for horses sweating regularly.
-We recommend 1-3 tablespoons (18-54g) of table salt per day depending on sweating rate, alongside 0.5-1.5 tablespoons of Lo-salt (9-27g) for horses sweating heavily and/ or on restricted forage diets.
+Maintain electrolyte balance in the diet.
+In many cases either free access to a salt lick for horses in light work or the addition of table salt for those sweating regularly is sufficient - speak to a nutritionist for more advice.
 Electrolyte imbalances within the individual horse rather than the diet may also be a concern in which case your vet may recommend a Fractional Electrolyte Excretion test.

 - Management Tips

-- Provide as much turnout as possible but manage access to grazing in a similar way to a laminitic to avoid large intake of WSC (see laminitis insight for more advice)
+- Provide as much turnout as possible but manage access to grazing in a similar way to a laminitic to avoid large intakes of WSC (see laminitis insight for more advice)

 - Maintain a regular exercise programme avoiding box rest wherever possible

 - Take care to warm up and cool down properly before and after exercise

 - Aim to reduce stress wherever possible including during exercise, turnout and transport

 These cases need strict dietary and exercise control.
 Try to get a confirmed veterinary diagnosis which is likely to include blood tests and may be a muscle biopsy.